sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 ### Note

-There is only one note per entry, even if the entry has multiple senses, glosses, or semantic domains.
+You can have one note on each entry.
+Any annotation for an entry's senses, glosses, semantic domains, etc. can be added to the entry's note.

 ### Recording